No one expects cargo on the back of a truck suddenly to hurl toward them when driving on a highway.

 While the warehouse may be responsible for loading the cargo, the truck driver is ultimately responsible for inspecting the load to ensure it is safe to haul.

-Lawyers Representing People Who Were Injured Due to Falling Cargo from Trucks
+Lawyers Representing People Who Were Injured Due Truck Accidents Involving Falling Cargo

 Falling, spilling, and shifting cargo can pose many dangers to vehicles.